AdityaYadavalli1/Jetpack-Joyride/README.md

 =========================
 This is a replica of the famous arcade game - Jetpack Joyride using OpenGL.

-This code is adapted from [here](https://github.com/meghprkh/graphics-boilerplate).
+This repository is a mirror of [this](https://gitlab.com/AdityaYadavalli/jetpack.git).
+Please don't hesitate to raise any issues/questions there.

 ## To run